jdpro/scolomfr3utils/README.md

  Only xsd validation is currently available to control scoLOMFR3 metadata.
 However, these metadata refer to vocabularies published in the semantic web formats (RDF, SKOS).

- The aim of scolomfr3utils project, for lack of other available technology, is to improve the coherence of scolomfr3 metadata *both at the syntactic (XSD) and semantic level*.
+ The aim of scolomfr3utils project, for lack of other available technology, is to monitor the coherence of scolomfr3 metadata *both at the syntactic (XSD) and semantic level*.

 ## Benefits